wwhorton/busChecker/README.md

 # busChecker
-Python script to check if a school bus is running and notify if it isn't
+Python script to check if a school bus is running and notify if it isn't.